edpratt1/KINATESTID/README.md

 The output is a list containing four elements:

-1. A list of amino acids used for permutation when creating candiate substrates.
+1. A list of amino acids used for permutation when creating candidate substrates.
-    -   `sig_pos`: The number of residues which were statistically significant (p &lt;= 0.05) at that position
+    -   `sig_pos`: The number of residues which were statistically significant (p \<= 0.05) at that position
 2.  *In silico* screen for activity against panel of kinases indicated by the user.
-    -   `active`: If the substrate score is &gt; than the threshold, it will be marked as active for that enzyme.
+    -   `active`: If the substrate score is > than the threshold, it will be marked as active for that enzyme.
     -   `perf`: Predicted performance is split into “low”, “medium”, and “high” based on the peptide scoring falling above the 10th, 50th